Lead testing kits shipped to customers on county's water system - Salisbury Post

 Included with the lead and copper water testing kits is information from Rowan County that provides answers to frequently asked questions.
 A certified laboratory will conduct the lead and copper tests and share results with the customers.
 Included in the testing kits will be pre-paid delivery packets so customers can return their samples free of charge.

-“The testing program is the best way to ensure we choose the correct long-term solution that will reduce the levels of lead for years to come,” a news release said
+“The testing program is the best way to ensure we choose the correct long-term solution that will reduce the levels of lead for years to come,” a news release said.

 County government is offering a $72 credit for all customers who return a water sample and follow the instructions on the delivery packet.